semaphoreci/docs/docs/score/custom-dashboards.md

 To edit a metric name, you need to follow the steps below:

-1. Look for the metric you want to rename on the Dashboard.
+1. Find the metric you want to rename on the Dashboard.
-2. Click on the **Edit** button right next to the metric name.
+2. Click on the **Edit** button next to the metric's name.
-3. Change the Metrics' name and/or description.
+3. Change the Metric's name and/or description.
 4. Click **Save**.